Wildlife Rescue & Rehabilitation

 The SPCA Wildlife Rescue and Rehabilitation Center is the only full service wildlife rehabilitation center serving Monterey County.
 We operate under permits from the California Department of Fish and Wildlife and the United States Fish and Wildlife Service.
 Your support is extremely important to us, as we do not receive funding from any federal, state or local government agency.

-Each year, the SPCA Wildlife Rescue and Rehabilitation Center admits over 3,000 animals for treatment and care.
+Each year, the SPCA Wildlife Rescue and Rehabilitation Center rescues over 2,500 animals for treatment and care.
 The species of animals received ranges from large animals such as bobcats, fawns, opossums, hawks, owls, and pelicans, to small animals, including squirrels, skunks, turtles, hummingbirds, bats, swallows, and more.

 LEARN WHAT TO DO IF YOU FIND INJURED WILD ANIMALS